Endometriosis

 Deciding to have a hysterectomy is a big decision you should discuss with your GP or gynaecologist.

-Hysterectomies cannot be reversed and, though unlikely, endometriosis symptoms could return after the operation.
+Hysterectomies cannot be reversed and endometriosis symptoms can sometimes after the operation.

 If the ovaries are left in place, the endometriosis is more likely to return.

-If your ovaries are removed during a hysterectomy, the possibility of needing HRT afterwards should be discussed with you.
+If your ovaries are removed during a hysterectomy, the possibility of needing hormone replacement therapy (HRT) afterwards should be discussed with you.

 But it's not clear what course of HRT is best for women who have endometriosis.